Renfroe homers twice, drives in 5 in Brewers' rout of Reds

 CINCINNATI (AP) — Hunter Renfroe hit a pair of two-run homers and drove in a season-high five runs to lead the Milwaukee Brewers to their fourth straight win, a 10-2 victory over the Cincinnati Reds.
-The Brewers went into the game second in the NL Central, 7 1/2 games behind the Cardinals, and fourth in the wild-card race.
+The Brewers moved within 6 1/2 games of first-place St. Louis in the NL Central.
+They are 1 1/2 games behind Philadelphia for the third and final NL wild card.
 The Brewers have outscored the slumping Reds 19-6 in the first three games of the four-game series.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.